ralphjsmit/filament/packages/infolists/docs/03-icon.md

     ->boolean()
 ```

-> If this column in the model class is already cast as a `bool` or `boolean`, Filament is able to detect this, and you do not need to use `boolean()` manually.
+> If this attribute in the model class is already cast as a `bool` or `boolean`, Filament is able to detect this, and you do not need to use `boolean()` manually.

 <AutoScreenshot name="infolists/entries/icon/boolean" alt="Icon entry to display a boolean" version="4.x" />